Home / Guides / Palworld Admin Commands

 Does Palworld support RCON?

-How do I rename my server without restarting?
+Can I rename my server or change settings without restarting?

 How do I shut down a Palworld server gracefully?